ros2-realtime-demo/pendulum/README.md

 - [Crosscompilation](docs/installation.md#crosscompile): provides instructions to
  crosscompile the demo for an embedded device.
-- [Pre-configured Raspberry PI image](docs/installation.md#raspberry#pi#image): provides a Raspberry PI with everything configured in a Linux Real-time
+- [Pre-configured Raspberry PI image](docs/installation.md#raspberry#pi#image): provides a Raspberry PI with everything configured in a Linux Real-time (RT-PREEMPT patch).

 ## How to run the demo